abyssfinance/abyss-lockup/README.md

 <dl>
   <dt>SafeERC20, Ownable, ReentrancyGuard</dt>
   <dd>Openzepellin smart contracts.
-The first one allows for safe transfer and approves ERC20 tokens.
+The first one allows to transfer and to approve ERC20 tokens safely..
 The second one allows for managing ownership.
 The last one protects from re-entrance attacks.</dd>
 </dl>

 <dl>